ashish173/react-portfolio-template-2/README.md

 ### How To Deploy -

-- There are many ways to Deploy this repo.
+- There are ways to Deploy this repo.
 - here we are gonna use netlify
 - Login into netlify with github
 - after login select the forked repo or the repo you want to deploy